astrohart/MFR/MFR.FileSystem.Helpers/README.md

-This method throws [InvalidOperationException](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.InvalidOperationException 'System.InvalidOperationException') if the pathname is not an absolute pathname to a file on the disk. |
+This method throws [InvalidOperationException](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.InvalidOperationException 'System.InvalidOperationException') if the pathname is not an absolute pathname to a file on the file system. |

 <a name='T-MFR-FileSystem-Helpers-MakeSure'></a>
 ## MakeSure `type`